High School Faculty

 High School Homeroom & English Teacher

 Gabriel Johnson completed a B.F.A in Literature at UNC-A in 2001.
-As a young man, Gabriel pursued his love of literature in the form of songwriting, by founding and performing in several bands and musical projects here in the US, and also in Dublin, Ireland where he lived after college.
-As a teacher, Gabriel believes that learning control of language is essential for navigating the modern world.
+As a young man, Gabe pursued his love of literature in the form of songwriting, by founding and performing in several bands and musical projects here in the US, and also in Dublin, Ireland where he lived after college.
+As a teacher, Gabe believes that learning control of language is essential for navigating the modern world.
 He also believes that learning to appreciate literature is one of the most rewarding endeavors a person can pursue.

 High School Homeroom & Science Teacher

-High School Design Teacher
+High School Homeroom & Social Studies Teacher